learn-academy-2023-foxtrot/apartment-app-backend-buoyant-duo-instructors/README.md

 # Apartment App Backend

 ## Rails API Initial Configuration

+### Vocabulary
+- devise: a library in the Ruby on Rails framework that quickly adds user authentication with features like user registration, login, password reset, and etc.

+- authorization: a process that determines if a user permission to perform a specific action within an application or database.

+- authentication: a process that verifies the identity of a user, usually through a username and password.

+- user session: a temporary state that allows a user to interact with a web application.
+It starts when the user logs in and ends when they log out or after a period of inactivity.

+- JSON Web Token (JWT): a system used for authentication and authorization to allow data to be securely shared about a user between separate applications.
+A JWT consists of three parts: a header, a payload, and a signature.
+The header contains information about how the JWT is encoded.
+The payload contains information about the user.
+The signature is used to check if the JWT has been tampered with during transmission.

+- localStorage: a feature in web browsers that allows web applications to store small amounts of data on the user's computer like items in a shopping cart or JWTs on active user session.

+### Workflow
 **just making the initial commit on main branch**
 1. Create empty github repo
   - create a team on github classroom